OCPI

 • Hub-based: both parties connect to a roaming hub, which routes messages between multiple networks.

-Through these connections, OCPI enables the exchange of:
+Through these connections, OCPI exchanges:

-• Token exchange for authorising drivers
+• Token for authorising drivers

 • Tariff information for pricing transparency